charlesm93/presentations/README.md

-# presentations
+# Presentations
-Slides and notes I can share publicly.
+A repo that contains slides and notes I can share publicly.